All Episodes

 Taught me everything.

-What he supported me at everything I did.
+He supported me with everything I did.

 He was totally cool with me doing that, right?

-Taught me it taught me so much.
+Taught me so much.

 He was the one that was supposed to go to Mexico and do that detail that Jaime died on.